LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 				+ For mirrored EVICT and mirrored EVICT_CASE2, convert them as EVICT_SWITCH and EVICT_CASE2_SWITCH to switch OS
 			- TODO: switch-driven partition scheme (change udp port)
 				+ If no range query, hash parition for normal REQ packets
-				+ TODO: If w/ range query, range partition for normal REQ packets
+				+ TODO: If with range query, range partition for normal REQ packets
 					* TODO: For SCANREQ, update it as SCANREQ_SPLIT to corresponding server (based on beginkey) with split_num (based on beginkey and endkey) and split_idx (always start from split_num-1), and clone_e2e
 					* TODO: Server needs to embed snapshot id into SCANRES for client to judge the consistency, and retry if not (snapshot and hence inconsistent SCANRES is rare)
 				+ TODO: Including cloned PUTREQ_LARGE, CASE1, EVICT_SWITCH, and EVICT_CASE2_SWITCH
-				+ TODO: try to move it after eg_port_forward_tbl to reduce MAT entries and actions?
+				+ TODO: try to move it at the same stage after eg_port_forward_tbl to reduce MAT entries and actions?
 			- TODO: Access per-server iscase3
 			- TODO: Access eg_port_forward_tbl
 				- TODO: For PUT/DELREQ, and PUT/DELREQ_RECIR
 					+ If iscase3=0, update it as PUT/DELREQ_CASE3 to server
 					+ Otherwise, update it as PUT/DELREQ to server
-				- TODO: If PUTREQ/GETRES_POP_EVICT/EVICT_CASE2 and PUTREQ_LARGE_EVICT/EVICT_CASE2, forward to server, and clone_e2e for switchOS thread (simulate copy_to_cpu)
+				- If PUTREQ_POP/GETRES_POP/PUTREQ_LARGE + EVICT/EVICT_CASE2, forward to server, and clone_e2e for switchOS thread (simulate copy_to_cpu)
-					+ For CASE2, switch OS can both cope with packet loss and perform rollback for snapshot
+					+ For CASE2, switch OS not only performs rollback for snapshot, but also sends to server by tcp for packet loss
-					+ For each evicted packet sent from switch OS, server can compare the carried seq with that saved in server to decide whether overwrite
+					+ For each packet received from switch OS, server can compare the carried seq with the saved one to avoid overwrite
-					+ No matter whether overwrite, server always sends ACK to switch OS
 					+ Bandwidth overhead of switch OS is limited, as eviction is rare under skewed workload and packet loss is rare
 			- Same stage
 				+ Access update_udplen_tbl (default: not change udp_hdr.hdrLen)
 					* NOTE: only match vallen <= 128B; udp_hdr.hdrLen = 6 + payloadsize
 						- Payloadsize: 1B optype + 2B hashidx + 16B key + 4B vallen + aligned vallen
-					* TODO: Including GETRES from server/switch, GETRES_POP_EVICT/_CASE2, PUTRES from server/switch, PUTREQ_POP_EVICT/_CASE2, PUTREQ_CASE1
+					* TODO: Including GETRES from server/switch, GETRES_POP_EVICT/_CASE2, PUTRES from server/switch, PUTREQ_POP_EVICT/_CASE2, PUTREQ_CASE1, DELREQ_CASE1
 					* TODO: check why we need parameter 0 when adding entry with range field
 				+ Access update_macaddr_tbl
 	+ GETREQ